 Construction workers are often called upon to use a ladder for painting, masonry, carpentry, or any other construction-related endeavor.
 Ladders are often times not secured properly and as a result, can cause a fall resulting in injury or death.

 Contractors sometimes provide the wrong equipment for a job.
-Where one type of ladder may be safe for a particular job, another type of ladder may be unsuited and therefore unsafe.
+Where one type of ladder may be safe for a particular job, another type of ladder may be ill-suited and therefore unsafe.
 Or, where a ladder is substituted for scaffolding, a worker can be put in an unsafe situation.
 Whether the proper ladder is provided or workers should be provided a scaffold, the laws are designed to protect a worker engaged in a height-related task.
-In most ladder accident cases, the New York Scaffold Law is the most available and the most advantageous to injured workers.
+In most ladder accident cases, the New York Scaffold Law is advantageous to injured workers.

 The Occupational Health and Safety Administration (OSHA) enforces regulations designed to ensure the safe use of ladders at worksites.
 When an employer such as a general contractor fails to adhere to these regulations, they put their workers in danger.
 According to OSHA, falls are the number one cause of construction deaths.
 One-third of these deaths are the result of a ladder accident.
 These deaths and the many more injuries that occur can be prevented.